What’s On in Canberra This August & Beyond

 The only guide you need to what's on in Canberra this month and beyond.

-Autumn is well and truly here, and Canberra has come alive.
-From wine festivals to second-hand markets and plenty of outdoor adventures, the city brimming with activities to make the most of the chillier, milder weather.
+Canberra has come alive over these colder months.
+From wine festivals to second-hand markets and plenty of outdoor adventures, the city is brimming with activities to make the most of the chilly weather.

 Check out our what’s on guide below and consider your social plans sorted.